harisimranwirk/tms-hockey-api-docs/README.md

 ---

-*Complete field reference for all 30 TMS Hockey API endpoints with exact database field names, types, and descriptions.*
+*Complete field reference for all TMS Hockey API endpoints with exact database field names, types, and descriptions.
+Includes real-time WebSocket support for live match updates.*